“Oh my gosh! Your job is so cool! I wish I could play with puppies and kittens all day! You must just love it!”

 A person should like sciences, they should like maths, and they should like to work hard considering the course takes between 7 years to complete.

-I completed my course in Melbourne, undertaking the three year long Bachelor of Agriculture, with perquisites subjects in biology and in biochemistry.
+I did a three year degree, a Bachelor of Agriculture with perquisites subjects in biology and in biochemistry.
 After graduation I had to complete my DVM; which is the Doctor of Veterinary Medicine to qualify me as a veterinarian.

 DVM is very different to an undergraduate course.
 Don’t be afraid that, just be prepared to handle it.
-Getting through DVM is difficult and very content heavy –I would recommend being involved in clubs.
+Getting through DVM is difficult and very content heavy so I would recommend being involved in clubs.

 I have spoken a lot about the realities of this career – especially that it isn’t all kittens and puppies – but while trying to silence that expectation I don’t want students to think that a career in Vet is not exciting – because I love my job everyday!